Skip to Content

 1. Central Queenstown

-Pros to staying in Central Queenstown:
+Pros of staying in Central Queenstown:

-Staying in central Queenstown is great for those who want everything at their doorstep.
-You can walk to the bars, restaurants, and activities so you don’t need to rely on public transport or a rental car to get around.
-There are also more accommodation choices in central Queenstown and if you’re on a budget, this is where the majority of cheap hostels are located.
+There are also more accommodation choices in central Queenstown and if you’re on a budget, this is where the majority of cheap hostels are located, as well as other budget-friendly activities.
 You’ll also be able to live and breathe the amazing atmosphere in Queenstown and see exactly why locals love this beautiful town.

-Cons to staying in Central Queenstown:
+Cons of staying in Central Queenstown:

 As is the case with many busy towns, Queenstown can get loud – especially in the evening.
-In some hotels, you can even hear this noise from your hotel room.
+In some hotels, you can even hear this noise from your room.
 Parking is also limited in Queenstown or charged at a very high price in a lot of the central Queenstown hotels.
-Not to mention, the traffic can be overwhelming!
-If you are renting a car in New Zealand, this may not be ideal for you.

-The price for a room is also typically higher for the centrally located options, especially if you want to stay in an upper market hotel.
+The price for a room is also typically higher for the centrally located options, especially if you want to stay in an upper-market hotel.

-Where to stay in central Queenstown:
+Where to stay in Central Queenstown:

 Sofitel Queenstown Hotel and Spa hotel room